javascript-tutorial/en.javascript.info/1-js/05-data-types/06-iterable/article.md

 We can easily grasp the concept of iterables by making one of our own.

-For instance, we have an object, that is not an array, but looks suitable for `for..of`.
+For instance, we have an object that is not an array, but looks suitable for `for..of`.

 Like a `range` object that represents an interval of numbers: